LifeBogger presents the Full Story of a Football legend best known by the nickname “Wrighty“.

-Yes, everyone knows he is one of Arsenal’s most prolific scorer of all time.
-However, only a few consider Ian Wright’s Biography which is quite interesting.
+Yes, everyone knows he is one of Arsenal’s most prolific goal scorers of all time.
+However, only a few consider Ian Wright’s Biography, which is quite interesting.
 Now without further ado, let’s Begin.

-Ian Wright Childhood Story Plus Untold Biography Facts- Early Life and Family Background
+Ian Wright Childhood Story – Early Life and Family Background:

-Ian Edward Wright was born on the 3rd day or November 1963 at Woolwich in London, England.
-He was the third of three boys born of the union between his mother Nesta and Father Herbert.
+For Biography starters, Ian Edward Wright was born on the 3rd day of November 1963 at Woolwich in London, England.
+He was the third of three boys born of the union between his mother, Nesta and Father, Herbert.

 Wright’s parents were immigrants who left Jamaica to seek greener pastures in England years before he was born.
 Therefore, Wright is a British national of black ethnicity with Afro-American roots.

-Ian Wright Childhood Story Plus Untold Biography Facts- Runaway Father
+Ian Wright Childhood Biography – The Runaway Father:

 Young Wright grew up alongside his brothers Maurice and Nicky in the South Eastern London towns of ‘Brockley and Crofton Park’ as well as Honor Oak Estate.